-For more information about hourly and salary, Differences Between Hourly and Salary Employees in Fingercheck.
+For more information about hourly and salary: Differences Between Hourly and Salary Employees in Fingercheck.

 1. Log in to Fingercheck as an Administrator.